 - Number of people living in your home

 If your AC has already been installed, you can check the BTU capacity on the label.
 This label is located on the condenser unit (the big box that sits outside your home).
 Right at the very top, the label should list the model number (M/N), which includes a long string of characters separated by hyphens.
 The BTU capacity is the three digit number after the first dash.

 If you don’t have an air conditioner with the right BTU, your home will never be cool enough.
 This is one of the top signs your AC unit is too small for your house, but our team will be happy to clarify any questions you have about this issue.

 Some rooms are comfortable.
 Other rooms are hotter than the rest of the house, then this is one of the top signs your AC unit is too small for your house.
-Unless the room that’s hot is actually your kitchen with two ovens on Thanksgiving Day, this is not normal.
+Unless the room that’s hot is your kitchen with two ovens on Thanksgiving Day, this is not normal.
 An air conditioner system that’s the appropriate size will cool all of your rooms evenly.

 Air conditioners go through cycles: they absorb the hot air from your home, take out the moisture, and through several processes and with the help of coolant (refrigerant), you end up with pleasantly cool air coming out of your vents.
 Once your home reaches the temperature you set on the thermostat, your AC will automatically shut off and only restart when the temperature starts rising again.

 A regular cycle should last between 20 and 30 minutes.
 If this is not the case in your home, then it’s likely one of the signs your AC unit is too small for your house, and you may need to upgrade to a unit that’s big enough for your home’s square footage.